 Once you sign and file a form I-589 Application for Asylum that contains false statements that are material to your claim or false documents to support the application, there is no putting the toothpaste back in the tube.
 Withdrawing your asylum application or going forward on another form of relief is not a defense to filing the frivolous application in the first place.
 Matter of X-M-C-, 25 I&N Dec.
 322 (BIA 2010).

 The U.S. Court of Appeals for the Eleventh Circuit recently issued a published decision regarding asylum applications that may be considered frivolous under INA § 208(d)(6) and 8 C.F.R. § 208.20.
 In that case, Ruga v.
 U.S. Att’y Gen., case number 13-14377, a respondent filed an asylum application, which she admitted contained a number of false statements about harm she suffered in Albania.
 The respondent continued with those false statements during her asylum interview before USCIS.
 Her case was referred to the Immigration Judge, who found that she filed a frivolous asylum application and ordered her removed from the U.S. On appeal, the respondent argued that the written warnings on the I-589, which she signed, and the oral warnings provided at the asylum office, which she acknowledged receiving, were not enough to constitute sufficient notice under the law.

 The Court of Appeals disagreed, finding that because the respondent did not deny receiving, reading or understanding the warnings on the I-589 or at the asylum office, the failure of the Immigration Judge to again provide warnings when she was in proceedings did not render the initial warnings insufficient.
 The Court of Appeals upheld her removal order.

-The experienced immigration attorneys at Shorstein, Lasnetski and Gihon can help you during all stages of your claim for asylum, withholding of removal or CAT protection.
+The experienced immigration attorneys at Lasnetski Gihon Law can help you during all stages of your claim for asylum, withholding of removal or CAT protection.
 Call us today.